mhalttu/SomaCMS/README.md

 What does *soma* mean?
 ----------------------
 Soma means cute in Finnish.
-I felt there were already enough projects called SimpleCMS in GitHub.
+I felt there were already enough projects called SimpleCMS on GitHub.

 Screenshots
 -----------